erikeldridge/item-network/README.md

 todo
-- add "deleted" attribute to models
-- on delete, clear details from record and set "deleted" attribute to true
-- create separate notifications stream (once we have private messages)
-- allow user to sign in w/ twitter
-- update comment search to use "by" for owner_id, and "mentioning" for search by mention
-- format text input to look like textarea
 - enable private comments
 - define comment view that renders comment templates
 - define pipe syntax, eg [item-123|My item]